-1) She’s married to Microsoft founder Bill Gates.
-Melinda met Bill Gates, 64, in 1987.
+Melinda met Bill in 1987.
 The pair dated four seven years before tying the knot in beautiful Lanai, HI in 1994.
-The couple share three children, two daughters and a son — Jennifer, 24, Phoebe, 17, and Rory Gates, 20.
+They share three children, two daughters and a son — Jennifer, 25, Phoebe, 18, and Rory Gates, 21.

 Together she and Bill created the Bill & Melinda Gates Foundation.

 Six years after their wedding, Bill and Melinda founded the Bill & Melinda Gates Foundation in 2000.
 The organization has donated billions of dollars to health research during the ongoing coronavirus pandemic.
 In February, the foundation donated $100 million to health care research as the outbreak in the United States grew more serious.
 In April 2020, they donated another $150 million in testing aid, treatment, and helping impoverished countries create a plan of sustainability during the uncertain time.
 As of the publishing of this article, the Bill & Melinda Gates Foundation is the second-largest donor to the World Health Organization.

 She gave Donald Trump’s administration a ‘D-‘ for leadership during the coronavirus.

 Melinda was not satisfied with how President Donald Trump‘s administration treated the coronavirus pandemic.
 On Thursday, May 7, 2020, the Bill & Melinda Gates Foundation gave the Trump administration a D- for their leadership during the outbreak.
 “We need leadership at the national level.
 We lost two months almost now in terms of our national response,” Bill shared with Politico last year.